Rays vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 27 of the 33 games they were listed as the moneyline favorite this season (81.8%).
+- The Rays have put together a 28-6 record in games they were favored on the moneyline (winning 82.4% of those games).

-- The Rays have a 64.9% chance to win this game based on the moneyline's implied probability.
+- When playing as moneyline favorites with odds of -125 or shorter, Tampa Bay has a 28-5 record (winning 84.8% of its games).

+- Based on this matchup's moneyline, the Rays' implied win probability is 55.6%.

-- Tampa Bay has played in 35 games with an over/under set, and have combined with its opponents to go over the total 19 times (19-13-3).
+- Tampa Bay has played in 36 games with a set over/under, and have combined with its opponents to go over the total 19 times (19-14-3).

-- The Rays have covered the spread in all four games they have played with a set run line.
+- The Rays have covered 100% of their games this season, going 4-0-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.